VirtualPatientEngine/AIAgents4Pharma/docs/index.md

 To use **Talk2BioModels** or **Talk2Scholars**, you need a free **NVIDIA API key**.
 Create an account and apply for free credits [here](https://build.nvidia.com/explore/discover).

 Only for **Talk2Scholars**, you also need a **Zotero API key**, which you can generate [here](https://www.zotero.org/user/login#applications). _(For all other agents, the Zotero key is not required.)_

+If you are using docker on Windows, please follow these [Windows Setup Notes](#notes-for-windows-users).

 **LangSmith** support is optional.
 To enable it, create an API key [here](https://docs.smith.langchain.com/administration/how_to_guides/organization_management/create_account_api_key).